 What is it?
 PT (short for “performance testing”) is a type of testing that measures, validates and verifies operational capabilities of an application or a website.
-It consists of wide variety of methods designed to monitor and determine quality and capabilities of certain aspects of system’s operation.
-This reveals how system acts in various situations.
+It consists of a wide variety of methods designed to monitor and determine the quality and capabilities of certain aspects of the system’s operation.
+This reveals how the system acts in various situations.

 Performance testing is commonly considered as one of the central parts of software testing routine as it directly deals with the software capabilities to do what it supposed to do.

 While it might seem like no big deal but PT is rather complicated in its nature.
 The pieces of it are relatively simple — but the overall procedure needs to be thought-through step by step in order to gain maximum effectiveness.
 The first and foremost thing the tester needs to do is to define a strategy for testing routines.
 If not — then info will be simply a jumbled mess with no particular use.

 - Defining which tests are required;

 - Selecting the number of iterations the test will be performed;

 - Comparing the results of various iterations with one another and with general requirements;

 Usual suspects of PT are well-known and rather notorious.
 It is a cesspool of processing flaws in the system regarding speed, stability, and scalability.
 I.E.: